usc-isi-i2/cluster-annotator/README.md

 - Configuration:

-The configuration file `config.json` needs to be created in the root of the directory.
+The configuration file needs to be prepared.
 A typical config file formats like this:

 ```
 {